mustaqimRahman/AWS-Management-Using-Boto3/README.md

 aws_secret_access_key = YOUR_SECRET
 region=us-east-1
 ```
-4. Install Virtualenv.
+4.Install Virtualenv.
 ```
 $ [sudo] pip install virtualenv
 ```
-5. Create a virtual environment for python in any directory(you can put any directory name instead of ENV).
+5.Create a virtual environment for python in any directory(you can put any directory name instead of ENV).
 ```
 $ virtualenv ENV
 ```
-6. Activate the virtual environment
+6.Activate the virtual environment
 ```
 $ source ENV/bin/activate
 ```
-7. Install boto3 inside the vietual environment.
+7.Install boto3 inside the vietual environment.
 No need to use sure in a vietual enviroment.
 ```
 $ pip install boto3
 ```
 8.Clone the "AWS_S3_Manager.py" to a directory.

-9. Run the file
+9.Run the file
 ```
 $ python AWS_S3_Manager.py
 ```